mendix/docs/content/en/docs/refguide/runtime/clustered-mendix-runtime.md

 These activities are only performed by the cluster leader.
 If the cluster leader is not running, the cluster will still function.
 However, the activities listed above will not be performed.

-The Cloud Foundry Buildpack determines which cluster node becomes the cluster leader and which become cluster followers.
+The Cloud Foundry Buildpack determines which cluster node becomes the cluster leader and which become cluster slaves.

 ## 5 Cluster Startup